The generalized uncertainty principle impact onto the black hole thermodynamic phase transition: Helmholtz free energy and phase transition

-For analyzing the thermodynamic criticality and phase transition of a black hole, one introduces the free energy in an isothermal cavity as ${F_{{\rm{on}}}} = {E_{{\rm{local}}}} - {T_{{\rm{local}}}}S$.
-By substituting Eq.~(\ref{eq3})-Eq.~(\ref{eq5}), the GUP corrected free energy is given by:
+In this section, it is necessary to analyze the corrections to thermodynamic criticality and phase transition due to the GUP.
+To this aim, one needs to calculate the Helmholtz free energy in an isothermal cavity defined as ${F_{{\rm{on}}}} = {E_{{\rm{local}}}} - {T_{{\rm{local}}}}S$.
+According to Eq.~(\ref{eq3})-Eq.~(\ref{eq5+}), the GUP corrected Helmholtz free energy is given by: